 This section is provided as a courtesy to the specifier or project designer/manager.

-This section may be included or excluded in the project specific specification at their di.
+This section may be included or excluded in the project specific specification at their discretion.

 ICP Construction provides product training via ICP University.
 The Fiberlock management team and field representation will designate on a project-by-project basis the ICP University curriculum necessary to be qualified for a specific project.
 In-person training and/or hands-on instruction may be required at the discretion of the authorized Fiberlock representative.
 Note that training from ICP University does not replace other training mandated by federal, state or local regulation.
 Concerning lead paint activities, the contractor is responsible for potential requirements such as EPA lead-safe remediator training (RRP), and/or state-issued lead abatement licensing for firms, supervisors and workers.
 To access ICP University, contact the Design Services Team at ICP Construction: